By Julie Andersen

 The city of Valparaiso, about two hours west of Santiago, is definitely the street art capital of the country.
 Every time I go I feel like I am wandering through a coloring book.
-While the murals are aesthetically astounding, take a walking tour to get the deeper story behind the fascinating port city.

 However for me, “street art” is not just limited to graffiti in Chile.
 There are plenty of musicians, circus arts performers, dancers, and artisans who post themselves on the public transportation and the streets in the cities.
 For example, on a corner near my apartment, there is usually a guy who fire juggles at a stoplight during the rush hour traffic.
 Another block down, you can find a couple that regularly performs the “cueca,” Chile’s national dance.
 It’s an interesting spectacle, performed in “wasso” attire (think Chilean cowboy for the man, traditional country dress for the woman).
 The dancers wave handkerchiefs in the air, while performing steps meant to imitate a rooster flirting with a hen.
 So even if you find yourself stuck in notorious Santiago traffic, you are sure to be entertained.

 Spend time stargazing